OverlakeRobotics/OverlakeRoboticsPathPlanner/README.md

 - Reorder points by dragging them in the points list

 ### Tags
-Tags are metadata on points that the robot can read (velocity changes, waits, etc.)
+Tags are metadata on points that the robot can read (velocity changes, waits, launch artifacts, etc.)
 - Add tags to any point from the right panel
 - You can edit the code in your robots OpMode to change what each tag does
 - Tags use templates from `config.js`, including units and defaults

 ### Global variables
-Global variables let you drive many tag values from a single number.
+Global variables let you update many tag values from a single number.
-- Create globals in the left panel.
+- Create globals in the left panel
-- Set a tag value to use a global variable.
+- Set a tag value to use a global variable
-- Change the global and all linked tags update automatically.
+- Change the global and all linked tags update automatically

 ### Import / Export
 - Export paths as JSON for sharing or later edits.